Learned helplessness is a passive, non-productive response to repeated failures. Instead of creatively finding new solutions, we give up.

-Many forces surround bombard and forge character.
-We’re not simply a blank slate written on by experiences, but we also aren’t immune from the damaging forces.
+Many forces forge our character.
+We are surrounded and bombarded by daily exposures to pressures and blessings.
+However, we’re not a blank slate only formed by experience.
+Both experience and self-determination combine in the ultimate creation of self.
 Life impacts our becoming from many fronts.
 We are free to choose; but not completely.
-Life isn’t directed by unfettered freewill.
-Biological givens and learning experience structure the building blocks of feelings, motivations and social development.
-Surrounding by the blasting of determining forces, we grow.
+Life isn’t created through unfettered freewill.
+Biological givens combine with experiential learning, becoming the building blocks of feelings, motivations and social development.
+Surrounded by the blasts of determining forces, we our challenged to grow.
 Scantly armed with consciousness, we defend against the creating powers of life.

-During the 1960’s, Martin Seligman stumbled upon a discovery he referred to as ‘learned helplessness.’
-He found that animals repeatedly exposed to inescapable shocks would eventually passively endure future shocks, even when an escape route was present.
-But dogs not previously exposed to inescapable shocks, when given an avenue of escape, would jump free, escaping the pain.
+During the 1960’s, Martin Seligman stumbled upon a discovery that he referred to as ‘learned helplessness.’
+He found that animals repeatedly exposed to inescapable shocks would eventually become passive, enduring future shocks without protest, even when an escape route was easily available.
+Dogs not previously exposed to inescapable shocks, when given an avenue of escape, would jump free, escaping the pain.

-Changing trajectories is deliberate action, requiring courage, support and adequate resources.
-For change to create new habits (comfort zones), we must mindfully attend to the new behaviors, evaluating progressions, failures and successes.
+Changing trajectories is achieved through deliberate action, requiring courage, support and resources.
+For change to create new habits (comfort zones), we must mindfully introduce new behaviors, evaluating progressions, failures and successes.
 We can’t force new action with a lazy mind.
-If we divert attention away from the desired new behaviors too early, we drift back to the past.
+If we divert attention from the course too early, we drift back to the painful comforts of helplessness.